v4nn4/v4nn4.github.io/_posts/2023-10-13-tinkering-with-tesseract.md

 cer = CharErrorRate()(predictions, ground_truth).item()
 ```

-We see that contrast and brightness brings CER down to around 10-15%.
-The variance observed in the CER might just be due to the small size of the dataset.
+We observe that adjustments in contrast and brightness reduce the Character Error Rate (CER) to approximately 10-15%.
+The variance noticed in the CER could be attributed to the limited dataset size.

 ![Character Error Rate](/assets/images/cer.svg){: .center }

-Increased brightness helps getting rid of the verso background noise.
-However if pushed too high, some shapes start disappearing, and Tesseract might confuse characters.
-This is especially true as some characters only differ by a single stroke.
-For now we will settle on brightness 2.5 and contrast 2.5, but we keep in mind that this might be an overfit.
+Augmenting the brightness aids in reducing the verso background noise.
+However, if it is increased excessively, certain shapes may begin to disappear, potentially leading to character confusion by Tesseract.
+This is particularly true for characters that only differ by a single stroke.
+At the moment, we will opt for a brightness setting of 2.5 and a contrast setting of 2.5.
+However, we remain aware that this could result in overfitting.

 Sample image with contrast 2.5 and brightness 1.0, 2.5 and 3.0 :